Tofame/OtbDatTransformata/README.md

 ```

 Analysis on other attributes of .otb that were suspected to be custom, but are not:
-- WareID - matches with show-as trade-as from .dat's market.
+- WareID - matches with `Trade as` from .dat's market.
 - Type - ground, podium etc. - taken from .dat
 - Name - the name is market.name from .dat
 - Classification - deprecated